politekcmo/tinyhome/README.md

 ## In the future I hope to:
 * Add more lighting controls and automation based on movement/presence
 * Integrate CEC HDMI Control device on Raspberry Pi Zero to automate programs for media
+* Use BalenaCloud to manage deployment of my devices

 ## Hardware and Build Wishlist
 * Inobtrusive "status lights" for security, weather, etc (In Progress)